+Procedure

-Procedure -- Please read this section completely before beginning.
+(Please read this section completely before beginning)

 To star collimate in the Northern Hemisphere, point at a stationary star like the North Star (Polaris).
 It can be found in the north sky, at a distance above the horizon equal to your latitude.
 It's also the end star in the handle of the Little Dipper.
 Polaris is not the brightest star in the sky and may even appear dim, depending upon your sky conditions.
-If you are in the Southern Hemisphere, point at Sigma Octantis.